noahzmr/scooter-app/readme.md

 ### Scooter Hardeware

-With the Scooters is often not as desired umgegagen, whereby it comes to damage.
+With the Scooters is often not as desired handled, whereby it comes to damage.
 In general, the data transmission does not run as desired and needed.
 Therefore, we need to develop a device that collects important data and sends it to a central location.
 With an admin account should be logged on their site and to each scooter a dashboard can be retrieved.